All Episodes

 When it flashes three times, the battery's dead.

-So I said, it's it's it's just water vapor.
+So I said, it's just water vapor.

-And I explained, and I exhaled some water vapor near him so he could smell it.
+And I explained and I exhaled some water vapor near him so he could smell it.

-He said, Oh, that's fine, okay, fine.
+Oh, that's fine.

-So I continue to smoke.
+So I continued to smoke.

 I said, why?